canjs/canjs/index.md

 empty `"route"` will be called with no data.
 But, `"todos/:id route"` will be called with data like: `{id: 6}`.

-We can update the route by changing $.route's data like:
+We can update the route by changing can.route's data like:

 {% highlight javascript %}
-$.route.attr('id','6') // location.hash = #!todos/6
+can.route.attr('id','6') // location.hash = #!todos/6
 {% endhighlight %}

 ### url `can.route.url( options, [merge] )`